Controversial Police Encounters Fast Facts

 December 15, 2016 - The Justice Department announces it will conduct a review of the St. Anthony Police Department, which services Falcon heights and two other towns.

 June 16, 2017 - After deliberating for 27 hours and hearing two weeks of testimony, the jury finds Yanez not guilty on all counts.
-He is fired from the police department.
+The city says it will offer Yanez a voluntary separation agreement from the police department.

 June 26, 2017 - It is announced that the family of Castile has reached a $3 million settlement with the city of St. Anthony, Minnesota.